mcgarrah/wsl-vpn-fixdns/README.md

 # Command to Fix DNS under WSLv1 when running a VPN connection

-This is a quick script to fix for your DNS when running WSLv1 from a VPN connection.
+This is a quick script to fix DNS when running WSLv1 from a VPN connection.
 I had a need for it when using WSLv1 with a corporate GlobalProtect VPN client.
 I hope it helps someone else.

 ## Install Script